Roanoke, Virginia: Government

 Like most cities in Virginia, Roanoke has a council-manager form of government.
 The city manager maintains the day-to-day operation of the city's government and has the authority to hire and fire city employees.
 The mayor has little executive authority and is essentially the "first among equals" on the Roanoke City Council, though the position wields influence through public appearances and annual State of the City addresses.

 The city council has six members, not counting the mayor, all of whom are elected on an at-large basis.
 A proposal for a ward-based council was rejected by Roanoke voters in 1997, but ward system advocates still contend that the at-large system results in a disproportionate number of council members coming from affluent neighborhoods and that electing some or all council members on a ward basis would result in a more equal representation of all areas of the city.
 The four-year terms of city council members are staggered, with three members elected every two years.
 The candidate who receives the most votes is designated the vice mayor for the following two years.

 On June 27, 2016, Sherman P. Lea Sr. took the office of mayor, and he was re-elected to the same position in 2020.
 The current city manager, Bob Cowell, has been in that position since 2017.
-Joseph L. Cobb is serving his second term as the city's vice mayor.
+Joe Cobb is serving his second term as the city's vice mayor.

 The city has adopted a budget for the 2024 fiscal year that includes revenues and expenditures totaling $355.4 million, representing a 9.4% increase over the previous year.
 Local taxes, including real estate, personal property, and sales taxes, are the government's largest source of revenue at over 70% of its intake.